karunakarrao/DevOps/Ansible/Ansible-commands.md

 	$ ansible-playbook httpd-play.yaml -i inventory --step 		--> to exicute step by step task play with user confirmation (yes/no/cancel)

 --------------------------------------------------------------------
-facts: setup module
+setup:
 --------------------------------------------------------------------
-to collect the managed host "web1" facts like OS, version, network info, ip info, and much more\.. etc...
+To collect facts for managed host "web1" facts like OS, version, network info, ip info, and much more\.. etc...

- 	$ ansible web1 -m setup -i inventory --> to collect facts.
+ 	$ ansible -m setup -i inventory web1				--> to collect facts.

 to disable collecting ansible facts can be done using gather_facts: no
 -----------------------------------------------------------------------